kruoni/HoverForever/README.md

 Check below for more details.

 ### You can change the Image that appears on the avatar Wrapper.
 It respects Discord's banners' size (600x240px).
-I tried to make it fit the wrapper, so custom sizes might be jamky.
+I tried to make it fit the wrapper, so custom sizes might be janky.
 ```
 :root {
     --avatar-wrapper-background: /*YOUR OWN IMAGE*/;